SystemsApproach/ops/intro.rst

 The cloud management software described in this book is available in the form of a set of Docker containers, plus the associated Helm Charts that specify how they are to be deployed in a Kubernetes cluster.
-Overall, we make use of over two dozen such open source software packages in the chapters that follow.
+Overall, we make use of over 20 such open source software packages in the chapters that follow.
+Our goal is to show how all these open building blocks can be assembled into a comprehensive cloud management platform.
+We describe each tool in enough detail to appreciate how all the parts fit together—providing full coverage by connecting all the dots—plus links to full documentation for those that want to dig deeper into the details.

 .. todo::

-   Get an actual count.
-Maybe need to set expectations: Once we explain how existing open source project fits into the big picture, we don't go into a lot of depth about that component (i.e., we assume you can learn about that project elsewhere).
+   List: NexBox, Ansible, Netplan, Terraform, Rancher, Fleet, Prometheus, Grafana, AlertManager, Jenkins, Robot, Selenium, onos-config, Atomix, OPF, Kibana, Logstash, Elasticsearch, Kubernetes, Helm, Docker (21)

    Also, this is probably a good place to explain that Kubernetes and Helm run in a single cluster (and define what a cluster is),